Bigzufi/BaSP-M2023/README.md

 We had to make the page responsive, using Flexbox and the mobile first design.
 Also we configure this repo with GitHub pages.
 You can check it [here](https://bigzufi.github.io/BaSP-M2023/Week-04/index.html)

+## Week 05

+We had to solve excercises with JavaScript you can check the results [here](https://bigzufi.github.io/BaSP-M2023/Week-05/index.html)

 ## Technologies
 - Figma
 - HTML
 - Css
 - Git
 - GitHub Pages
+- JavaScript

 ## Author
 - [Cristian Zufiaurre](https://github.com/Bigzufi)